top of page

 Goat Milk Formula

-Goat milk formula can be a helpful option for some babies, particularly those who seem to struggle with standard cow’s milk formula.
-Compared to cow’s milk, it tends to form a softer, looser curd in the stomach, which may support easier digestion for some infants.
+Goat milk formula can be a helpful option for some babies who struggle with standard cow’s milk formula, as it forms a softer, looser curd that may be easier to digest.

-Goat milk also has a slightly different protein structure, with more A2-type casein and less A1 casein.
-Some families feel this is gentler on their baby’s digestive system, though tolerance can vary.
-It also naturally contains certain prebiotic oligosaccharides and minerals that are generally well absorbed.
+It also has a slightly different protein structure, with more A2-type casein and less A1, which some families feel is gentler on digestion.
+It naturally contains certain prebiotic oligosaccharides and well-absorbed minerals, as well.

 Lactose-Free Formula: Do You Really Need It?